 - Preview the angle poster, sharing common angle models and amounts for: 0, 45, 90, and 180 degrees.

 - Demonstrate how you constructed the paper fold model in three folds and traced indentations.

 - Explain the lesson objective is for students to identify and add two angles using their own models.

-- Give each student a paper, lead them through: the three fold sequence, fold tracing, line labeling and angle labeling using the angle chart.
+- Give each student a paper and lead them through the three-fold sequence, fold tracing, line labeling, and angle labeling using the angle chart.

-- Share with your students that angles can be added by taking the measure of each and then add their amounts.
+- Share with your students that angles can be added by taking the measure of each and then adding their amounts.
 Demonstrate an addition equation with angle names.